zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 4. Browse to the AzCopy directory.
 By default, it is installed to %ProgramFiles(x86)%\\Microsoft SDKs\\Azure\\AzCopy (If you are on a 32-bit machine, change ProgramFiles(x86) to ProgramFiles ).

-5. Type the following command at the command prompt, replacing the tokenized values with your own.
+5. Type the following command at the command prompt, replacing the tokenized values with your own:

     ```
     AzCopy /Source:[FILE-SOURCE] /Dest:[STORAGE-ACCOUNT-URL] /DestKey:[STORAGE-ACCOUNT-KEY] /S
     ```
 6. The values in the above command should be replaced as follows:

-    a.
-FILE-SOURCE: This is the path to the Files folder in your sample project directory, such as C:\\ContosoInsurance\\Hackathon\\Files
+    a.  **FILE-SOURCE:** This is the path to the Files folder in your sample project directory, such as C:\\ContosoInsurance\\Hackathon\\Files.

-    b.
-STORAGE-ACCOUNT-URL: This is the URL to your storage account's policies container, which you copied in the last step of the previous task. (e.g., <https://contosoinsurancekb.blob.core.windows.net/policies>)
+    b.  **STORAGE-ACCOUNT-URL:** This is the URL to your storage account's policies container, which you copied in the last step of the previous task. (e.g., <https://contosoinsurancekb.blob.core.windows.net/policies>)

-    c.
-STORAGE-ACCOUNT-KEY: This is the blob storage account key you copied in after provisioning the storage account in Task 1 of this exercise. (e.g., 1z5Jd0+JbffwmEBEWuEUPjStI0iT3EzlKaoj2DZVhL/w9F60ezcos6gZYtXqUmJRPLhpvDLP8TuDNMGVW1/4YQ==)
+    c.  **STORAGE-ACCOUNT-KEY:** This is the blob storage account key you copied in after provisioning the storage account in Task 1 of this exercise. (e.g., 1z5Jd0+JbffwmEBEWuEUPjStI0iT3EzlKaoj2DZVhL/w9F60ezcos6gZYtXqUmJRPLhpvDLP8TuDNMGVW1/4YQ==)

 7. The final command should resemble the following: